-erently.
+The ones who see things differently.
 Theyre not fond of rules.
-And he status quo.
-You can quote them, y or vilify them. things.
+And they have no respect for the status quo.
+You can quote them, disagree with them, glorify or vilify them.
+About the only thing you cant do is ignore them.
+Because they change things.
 They invent.
-The nt do is ignore them.
-Because they change y imagine.
+They imagine.
 They heal.
 They explore.
-They y push the human race forward.
-Maybe they have to be crazy How else can you stare at an empty canvas and see a work of art?
+They create.
+They inspire.
+They push the human race forward.
+Maybe they have to be crazy.
+How also can you stare at an empty canvas and see a work of art?
+Or you can use Rectangle:

+How else can you stare at an empty canvas and see a work of art?
 Or sit in silence and hear a song thats never been written?
 Or gaze at a red planet and see a laboratory on wheels?